Mahfuz-Zaman/Project-Laptop-Valley-Client/README.md

 #### Admin Perspective:
--Our website also provides an admin panel.
+- Our website also provides an admin panel.
 The admin role is to add, delete, update and  approve user’s orders and also can add a new admin.

 - an admin logs in, he/she will not see the options that a normal user sees.
 Instead an admin will see Manage All Orders, Add A Product, Make Admin, Manage Products Logout.
 Based on your website idea, you can change the name of these menu items.
 Details about Manage all orders or Manage products will be provided later.